uTox/uTox/docs/BUILD.md

 Following are barebone compilation instructions that should get you going.
 They probably wont work but #tox-dev can probably help you out if you're nice when you ask.

+If you're looking for it to "just work" you're going to want [these instructions](INSTALL.md) instead.

 <a name="unix" />
 ## Unix Like